CMPSC-310-AI-Spring2023/project03_nlp-neurotic-networks/writing/report.md

 ## Supplemental Production

 The supplemental production was created through the use of DALL-E. We asked for a movie poster for a movie about a climate disaster brought about by robot children.
 The stark yellow-and-black coloring and the pictured barren wasteland definitely convey the feeling we were hoping to see.
 The looming robot hand in the corner of the poster is a particularly nice touch.
+Overall, we thought the poster was the perfect fit for what our model managed to produce.

 ![Movie Poster](movie-poster.png "Movie Poster")